 A hose to the dishwasher in Shirley's rental property burst and flooded the kitchen, damaging the interior of the kitchen cupboards.
 The real estate agent called a plumber who charged \$150 to replace and connect the new hose.
-Shirley then called QBE to make a claim.
+Shirley then called us to make a claim.

-Building sum insured \$440,000 Basic Excess \$250 Buildings Sum Insured Safeguard Eligible Cover option(s) selected None Ligible Mortgage Nil Contents sum insured \$15,000 Premium Paid by monthly instalments
+Buildings sum insured \$440,000 Basic Excess \$250 Buildings Sum Insured Safeguard eligible Cover option(s) selected None Mortgage Nil Contents sum insured \$15,000 Premium Paid by instalments

-\$3,050 \$250 We collected the Basic Excess from Shirley. \$3,300 We accepted Shirley's claim under the Insured Event "Escape of water or other liquid". \$3,300 We repaired the kitchen cupboards.
-We did not reimburse Shirley for the new hose as we do not replace the item that causes the escape of water or other liquid. \$3,300 \$250
+Total paid out by us \$3,050 Excess \$250 We collected the Basic Excess from Shirley.
+Total claim cost \$3,300 We accepted Shirley's claim under the insured event "Escape of water or other liquid".
+Repairs to kitchen cupboards \$3,300 We repaired the kitchen cupboards.
+We did not reimburse Shirley for the new hose as we do not replace the item that causes the escape of water or other liquid.
+4